Yes, we do generally pressure wash all homes prior to painting to remove surface contaminants (such as dirt, spider webs, etc).

 We accept all major credit cards and checks.
 If paying by credit card, you can either call our office number to pay over the phone, or simply head to our bottom of our website to enter our secure payment portal.

 We require a 50% deposit before all projects begin, and final payment within 7 days of being invoiced.
 This way payments are broken up over time to help out our customers and reserve your spot on our schedule.
-We do not offer any other financing options at this time.
+We also offer a number of financing packages through GreenSky.
+Visit our “Financing” page to learn more.

 Yes, we are licensed, bonded, and insured in the state of Oregon.
 You can visit the Oregon Construction Contractors Board (https://www.oregon.gov/ccb) to review our license (#160966), insurance/bond, and other business info.
 Be sure to also check out any other contractors you may be thinking about hiring.